cmdcnd/learn/docs/Wireless/wlanmgmt.md

 ---

 ## WLAN-ND-001400
-### Group Title:
-The network device must be configured to enforce the limit of three consecutive invalid logon attempts, after which time it must block any login attempt for 15 minutes.

 ### Rule Title:
 The network device must be configured to enforce the limit of three consecutive invalid logon attempts, after which time it must block any login attempt for 15 minutes.